andrewdenty/blog/_posts/2019-08-15-the-art-of-macos-app-installation.markdown

 That sounds ingeniously simple, right?
 Well technically it is, but there’s still the small task of helping users complete the installation by moving the newly downloaded app into the ‘Applications’ folder.

 What differs is how app designers handle this task.
-I’m going to explore four commonly used approaches ranging from outright hostile to almost magic…
+I’m going to explore four commonly used approaches ranging from theg outright hostile to almost magic…

 For each of these examples I’m assuming that the user downloads the app, and then simply opens it.

-### Approach 1 - totally unhelpful:
+#### Approach 1 - totally unhelpful:

 Some apps refuse to run from the downloads folder.

 ![Figma MacOS installation]({{site.baseurl}}/assets/img/figma-macos-install-message.png)
 In this case the app is aware of what the user needs to do, but instead of helping them with the task, it simply tells the user they’re doing the wrong thing and to try something new.

-### Approach 2 - immediate gratification, future chaos:
+#### Approach 2 - immediate gratification, future chaos:

 Many apps download, and can be run right away from the download folder: